The Great Reclamation: In the United States

 Jenny Tinghui Zhang, writing for The New York Times, called the book a "triumph" in how it took on the history of Singapore without letting "history overpower the narrative" as in the case of other novels of historical fiction.
 Instead, Zhang argued that the book was "epic" not merely for its ambition to tackle Singapore's history but also because of how it tackled "the big things, like love and identity and loss" in addition to "the little things, too, from the buttery taste of steamed fish to the smooth surface of a rubber seed."
-In conclusion, Zhang stated, "It is a pleasure to simply live alongside these characters ... we are being carried to a larger purpose, one that will ask us to change, to sacrifice, and yes, to want to be great."
+Zhang concluded "it is a pleasure to simply live alongside these characters ... we are being carried to a larger purpose, one that will ask us to change, to sacrifice, and yes, to want to be great."

 In Electric Literature, Marisa Siegel observed how Heng wrote and positioned Ah Boon to be a protagonist whose existence and experiences interrogated "the interwoven legacies of war, colonialism, and nationalism have shaped her homeland."
 Siegel also commended Heng's, prose, stating that "Lush and evocative, Heng's sentences render every setting and each scene with vivid intensity", and said the book's length was an asset, not a hindrance, to Heng's world-building.
 Similarly, The New Yorker, in a briefly noted review, wrote that the novel "illustrates the unsteadiness of both the physical environment and personal and political allegiances during a time of overwhelming historical change."

 Accolades and mentions

-The Great Reclamation was longlisted for the Andrew Carnegie Medal for Excellence in Fiction, the Joyce Carol Oates Prize, and the Dublin Literary Award.

-The book appeared on several lists.
+The book appeared on several year-end lists.
 Electric Literature, The New Yorker, BookPage, and Town & Country called it a best book of 2023.
-Time included it on their list of 100 must-reads for 2023.
-Amazon Books considered it a runner-up in their best books list in June 2023.
-Penguin Random House and PureWow recommended it for 2023 Asian American and Pacific Islander Heritage Month.
-The New York Times picked it for Editor's Choice on May 4, 2023.
-Vanity Fair recommended it for April 2023.
-Harper's Bazaar called it one of the best summer beach reads for 2023.
-Orion and USA Today placed it on a list of anticipated reads for 2023.
-PopSugar placed it on a list of anticipated reads in historical fiction for 2023.
-Ms. didn't include it on their most anticipated feminist books of 2023 but briefly mentioned it as one to "absolutely read".
+Time included it on their list of 100 must-reads for 2023, and Amazon Books considered it a runner-up in their best books list in June 2023.
+Additionally, The Great Reclamation was longlisted for the Andrew Carnegie Medal for Excellence in Fiction, the Joyce Carol Oates Prize, and the Dublin Literary Award.

+The novel was also a frequent selection for seasonal and topical recommendations.
+Penguin Random House and PureWow recommended it for 2023 Asian American and Pacific Islander Heritage Month, while The New York Times picked it as an Editor's Choice on 4 May 2023.
+It was further highlighted as a top read by Vanity Fair, Harper's Bazaar, Orion, USA Today, and PopSugar, with Ms. describing it as a book to "absolutely read."
+Recognition continued into 2024 with the paperback's release, earning a place on the American Booksellers Association spring reading guide and a further recommendation from The New York Times.
-When the book's paperback edition came out in March 2024, The New York Times recommended it on a paperbacks list.
-The American Booksellers Association placed it on their spring 2024 reading group guide.